 In the morning, the man is instructed to look along the cut-banks where the morning light touches, and here he finds a bag containing medicines and a saamis or ‘holy bonnet’.
 The serpent tells the hunter that the ‘medicine hat’ is only to be worn during wartime and will ensure victory for the wearer.
 With help from the magic saamis, the young hunter locates much-needed game, saves his people, and eventually becomes a great medicine man.

 Fittingly enough, east of Medicine Hat sits a fascinating geological formation known as the Badlands Guardian.
 In Google Maps view, it resembles the head of a medicine man.
 On a humorous note, the lone road leading to an oil well creates the illusion that the ‘medicine man’ is wearing earphones, and enjoying the music he’s listening to!

 For a more interactive look, check out the Badlands Guardian on Google Earth.

 Getting there: Calgary to Medicine Hat

-Calgary to Medicine Hat is a 3-hour drive (approximately 300km), giving you plenty of rolling prairies to admire as you cruise southeast along the Trans-Canada Highway. (click here for map directions)
+Most will begin their journey from Calgary.
+It is a 3-hour drive (approximately 300km) from Calgary to Medicine Hat, giving you plenty of rolling prairies to admire as you cruise southeast along the Trans-Canada Highway.

-Since it’s a bit of a drive, we recommend stopping at the hour and a half mark in Bassano for a leg-stretch, fuel, and some grub that will stick to your bones at the Roadside Grill.
-After coffee, eggs, hashbrowns and toast, you’ll be topped up and ready to hit the road again!
+Since it’s a bit of a drive, we recommend stopping at the hour and a half mark in Bassano for a leg stretch, fuel, and some grub that will stick to your bones at the Roadside Grill.
+Then, after coffee, eggs, hashbrowns and toast, you’ll be topped up and ready to hit the road again!